sitedata/checklyhq.com/site/content/docs/browser-checks/quickstart.md

 **4. Search for a term:** There's a lot going on here:

 - We request the Duck Duck Go site and wait till the page is loaded and most network activity has died down.
-This is the extra "waitUntil" option.
+This is the extra `waitUntil` option.
-- We type the sentence "chrome puppeteer" into the input box that has the HTML id attribute "search_form_input_homepage"
+- We type the sentence "chrome puppeteer" into the input box that has the HTML id attribute `search_form_input_homepage`
-- Then we click on the button with the id "search_button_homepage".
+- Then we click on the button with the id `search_button_homepage`.
 This kicks of the search!
-- Lastly, we wait until the results page has loaded and the element with id 'r1-0' has loaded.
+- Lastly, we wait until the results page has loaded and the element with id `r1-0` has loaded.

 ```js
     await page.goto('https://duckduckgo.com/', { waitUntil: 'networkidle2' })